Arturo-Granados/learning-airflow/Section_1/introduction_to_airflow.md

 ## Important concepts

 ### Tasks
-Taks is a basic unit of execution of airflow(task are arranged into dag's).
+Tasks is a basic unit of execution of airflow(task are arranged into dag's).

 ### DAG'S:
 Directed Acyclic Graph. is a collection of tasks with dependencies that represent a workflow or data pipeline.
 A DAG is defined as a Python script that creates a DAG object and adds tasks to it using Airflow's Python API.